Thermal Hall conductivity of electron-doped cuprates: DISCUSSION

 \subsection{Phonon Hall effect}

 The similarity of \Kxy~data at the various dopings {strongly suggests} a single unified scenario -- the same heat carriers and the same {microscopic mechanism at all dopings}.
 The negative \Kxy~signal we detect is certainly not due to electrons at low doping, for our sample with $x = 0.04$ is electrically insulating.
 Nor is it due to magnons at high doping, for our samples at $x = 0.15$ and $x = 0.17$ are outside the phase of long-range AF order.
 So we can rule out electrons and magnons as the heat carriers responsible for the thermal Hall effect in electron-doped cuprates across the full doping range.This leaves phonons as the only obvious candidate.
 The fact that the curve of \Kxy~vs $T$ peaks at the same temperature as the phonon-dominated \Kxx~vs $T$ certainly suggests that phonons are responsible for \Kxy.
+(Note that in hole-doped cuprates (LSCO, EU-LSCO), \Kxy~vs $T$ also peaks at $T \sim 20$~K, which is typically the temperature at which the phonon thermal conductivity \Kxx~peaks~\cite{Grissonnanche2019}.)

-What essentially proves it is our study of heat transport along the $c$ axis, a direction in which only phonons can carry heat with significant mobility, where we also observe a large degree of chirality (Fig.~\ref{fig6}d).
+What essentially proves that it is phonons that carry the thermal Hall effect is our study of heat transport along the $c$ axis, a direction in which only phonons can carry heat with significant mobility, where we also observe a large degree of chirality (Figs.~\ref{fig6}d and \ref{fig7}d).